hyperledger/bevel/platforms/shared/configuration/roles/setup/vault_kubernetes/Readme.md

 | kubernetes | The org's k8s key |
 | gitops | The org's gitops key |
 | vault | The org's vault key |
-| reset_path | The Git reset path which is generally 'platforms/*dlt-platform*/configuration'